-\The Bridge Program is an entry into the MSN program.
-A course failure in the bridge year (if applicable) carries into the MSN program.
+\The Bridge Program wais an entry option into the MSN program until April 2020.
+A course failure in the Bridge Year (if applicable) carries into the MSN program.

 Appeal of Course Grades

 Students may appeal a course grade by contacting the Course Coordinator.
 If the student and Course Coordinator are unable to reach an agreement about the grade, the Department Chair or Program Director should be contacted.
 Course grades must be appealed no later than the end of the term following the term in which the grade was received.
 For example, a grade from the Spring Term must be appealed no later than the end of the Summer Term.
 All examinations and assignments for a course will be destroyed at the end of the term following the term in which the student completed the course.